My Approach to Counseling

 - Somatic Approaches to Stress: Understanding and using the brain/body connection.

-- Life Timeline and Narrative Work: Safely telling parts of your story in new ways for healing.
+- Narrative Work: Safely telling parts of your story in new ways for healing.

 - Attachment-informed Supportive Therapy: Understanding relationships and how bonds are made.